matn7/CS-Notes/src/main/java/spring/spring-reactive.md

     }).subscribe(System.out::println);
 }
 ```
-- Subscriber will receive 1 and 2.
+* Subscriber will receive 1 and 2.
-"Subscriber will receive 1 and 2" is correct is that the synchronousSink is used to emit the values 1 and 2 to the subscriber.
+* `Subscriber will receive 1 and 2` is correct is that the synchronousSink is used to emit the values 1 and 2 to the subscriber.
-This shows that the program successfully sends these values, and since there's no onComplete call, it simply returns the
+This shows that the program successfully sends these values, and since there's no `onComplete` call, it simply returns the
 emitted values without any further completion message.

 **Question 2: What can we expect when execute this?**